ONSdigital/application-profile/README.md

 | W06000015 | Cardiff    | 2004-01-01T00:00:00/P3Y | 2004-2006    | Female | 83.3            |
 | ...       | ...        | ...                     | ...          | ...    | ...             |

+CSVW provides a way for values rows, and column headings of a CSV file to be mapped to RDF resources.
+Some schema fields refer to codelists, to limit and standardize the possible values of the fields, in order to promote data interoperability.

 To adopt common identifiers, there needs to exist a list of identifiers which can be shared and reused.
 We cover the creation of classifications in [codelists](#codelists).

 ### Using symbols and shorthand in tables